Why you need to book a hot-air balloon safari

 What is it all about?

 You’ll be woken up before the crack of dawn and whisked away on a (very) early drive to the launch site.
-It can be quite chilly at this time of the morning – not to mention even nippier once you’re up in the air, so be sure to wrap up in a few extra layers.
-Also, be prepared for the sound as they gas up the balloon – it can be quite loud, so it’s not uncommon to get a fright!
+It can be quite chilly at this time of the morning – not to mention even cooler once you’re up in the air, so be sure to wrap up in a few extra layers.
+Arrive at your balloon and watch as your professional ballooner gets ready for your take-off.
+Be prepared for the sound as they gas up the balloon – it can be quite loud, so it’s not uncommon to get a fright!
 However, once you are in the air, it is mostly silent (save for the occasional roar of the gas) so you can fully appreciate the wonder of peacefully flying high above the plains.

 On average, a hot-air balloon safari lasts between one and two hours.
-Once you are up high enough, the animals below become less aware of their audience – it really is one of the most unforgettable sights to behold.
+Once you are up high enough, the animals below become less aware of their audience – it really is one of the most unforgettable sights to behold to watch the sun rise over the vast grasslands as wildlife wanders.
 Coming back down to land can be slightly bumpy, so anyone with a bad back or similar injury should check with their doctor beforehand.
-Once you are back on the ground, you will be treated to a scrumptious Champagne breakfast: Is that not the perfect end to a memorable morning in the African skies?
+Once you are back on the ground, you will be treated to a scrumptious champagne breakfast.
+Is that not the perfect end to a memorable morning in the African skies?

 How does it work?

 Hot-air balloon safaris are extremely dependent on weather conditions.
 If it is too windy or rainy, the flight will be cancelled and you will have the option of receiving a full refund or rescheduling to another day (if possible).
 Booking well in advance is absolutely essential.
 This is not an activity that can be organised on the day.
 Due to the reliance on the weather, it is also not on offered throughout the year, so it’s best to make sure your agent is aware of your interest in this wonderful experience and have them book as far in advance as possible.